 Pharvaris is a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapies for rare diseases with significant unmet need, initially focused on angioedema.
 These therapies will need to go through clinical development trials to achieve regulatory approval for commercialization.
-Therefore, Pharvaris is incurring annual research and development and other operating costs, and has no revenues to date (as is typical in the biotech industry for development stage and early commercial stage companies).
+Therefore, Pharvaris is incurring annual research and development and other operating costs and has no revenues to date (as is typical in the biotech industry for development stage and early commercial stage companies).
 As such, Pharvaris anticipates on-going negative operating cash flows for several years before the company has a product candidate ready for commercialization, if proven successful.
 This makes the Group dependent on external capital sources, debt capital and equity capital.
 The Group is currently fully financed by equity capital.

-As of December 31, 2020 and 2019, the Group had cash of €98.6 million and €20.3 million respectively.
-The Group incurred net losses of €26.0 million in 2020, €8.0 million in 2019 and €4.3 million in 2018 and negative operating cash flows of €21.5 million, €6.7 million and € 3.9 million in 2020, 2019 and 2018 respectively.
+The Group had cash of €98.6 million, €20.3 million and €5.4 million as of December 31, 2020, 2019 and 2018 respectively.
+The Group incurred net losses of €26.0 million in 2020, €8.0 million in 2019 and €4.3 million in 2018 and negative operating cash flows of €21.5 million, €6.7 million and € 3.9 million in 2020, 2019 and 2018, respectively.